DimitryGonzales/dotfiles/.github/README.md

 ### Choose one of the following options:

 #### Option 1: Dotfiles only

+> [!NOTE]
+> This script is still in development and is not included yet.

 Run the `install.sh` script to install the required software: